 The West Midlands Interchange is a proposed Strategic Rail Freight Interchange (SRFI) with warehousing and other associated development that would be built on land west of Junction 12 of the M6 in southern Staffordshire.

 The West Midlands Interchange would be linked directly to the West Coast Mainline, one of the country’s principal freight routes, and will be well placed to serve Birmingham, the northern M6 corridor, Staffordshire and parts of Warwickshire.

 When built, it will provide around 743,200 square metres (sq m) of new rail-served warehousing and room for the region’s important logistics industry to grow.
 These proposals would create up to 8,550 new jobs in South Staffordshire.

 A Strategic Rail Freight Interchange is something the West Midlands has needed for a long time.
 Markets are increasingly global and our strong manufacturing and exporting businesses will need faster, more reliable transport links in future to stay competitive at home and abroad.

 Rail freight is also a sustainable approach.
 Tonne for tonne, transporting goods by rail produces much less of the chemicals linked with global warming and air pollution than carrying them by road.
 This could also help ease congestion in the region by removing the need for thousands of HGV journeys from the M6.

 We intend to submit our application to the Planning Inspectorate towards the end of 2017 or early 2018.
-We are carrying out statutory consultation from 5 July 2017 to 30 August 2017.
-You can read more about Stage 2 Consultation here, access all of our consultation documents here, and leave feedback on the proposals here.
+We carried out our statutory consultation from 5 July 2017 to 30 August 2017.
+You can read more about the Stage 2 Consultation here and access all of our consultation documents here.